Jean Accart

 In 1936, the escadrille was transferred to the French Air Force and Accart became commandant of Escadrille GC 1/5, which would claim 71 victories during the Battle Of France, losing only one pilot to enemy fire.
 He personally shared in the destruction of at least 12 Luftwaffe bombers during the battle.
 On 1 June 1940, while intercepting a group of Luftwaffe bombers, Accart was hit by return fire, a bullet penetrating the windscreen of his fighter and lodging in his skull.
 Accart managed to parachute to safety.

-While recovering he wrote Chasseurs du Ciel (Hunter in the Sky), an account of his wartime actions.
+While recovering he wrote Chasseurs du Ciel (Sky Hunters), an account of his wartime actions.
 After recuperating he was posted to the Southern region air defense Headquarters.
 In November 1941 he attended the Air Academy in Salon de Provence.